container1616/docker-swarm/README.md

         docker -H tcp://<<node2-ip>>:3000 network create --driver overlay --subnet=10.0.9.0/24 my-net docker -H tcp://<<node2-ip>>:3000 network ls (overlay network should be visible)

-Running the application (download docker-compose.yaml) :
+Running the application using docker-compose (download docker-compose.yaml) :
 	SSH into any machine (node2 or 3) and run the following commands. install docker compose (https://docs.docker.com/compose/install/), if not already in that machine.
-Please note docker compose is not mandatory for docker swarm to work, simple docker run would also work.

 	export DOCKER_HOST="tcp://<<node2-ip>>:3000"
   	docker-compose scale spring=5

+Please note docker compose is not mandatory for docker swarm to work, simple docker run would also work.

+	docker run -d container1616/gs-scheduling-tasks

+To see the created container run the following command

+	docker -H tcp://<<node2-ip>>:3000 ps

 References :
         https://docs.docker.com/engine/userguide/networking/get-started-overlay/